Error analysis of some nonlocal diffusion discretization schemes: Discretization methods

 as $\eps\to0$.
 On the other hand, since $v^\eps_h|_{\O_\bj}$ is the mean value of $v^\eps$ in $\O_\bj$, Poincar\'e's inequality in the square $\O_\bj$ of diameter $h$ gives $\nor{v_h^\eps-v^\eps}_{L^1(\O_\bj)} \leq Ch \nor{\nabla v^\eps}_{L^1(\O_\bj)}$, with $C$ independent of $h$ and $v^\eps$.
 Summing for $\bj\in\bJ$, we deduce $\nor{v_h^\eps-v^\eps}_{L^1(\O)} \leq Ch \nor{\nabla v^\eps}_{L^1(\O)}$.
 Thus, we obtain

 and we deduce the result by taking the limit $\eps\to0$.
-The estimates \fer{est:PW3} and \fer{est:PW2} are proven in a similar manner, replacing $\O$ by the corresponding space product. $\Box$
+The estimates \fer{est:PW3} and \fer{est:PW2} are proven in a similar manner, replacing $\O$ by the corresponding product space. $\Box$

-Here, and in what follows, $C$ denotes a positive constant, independent of $\tau$, $h$ and other approximation parameters, which may change of value among different expressions.
+Here, and in what follows, $C$ denotes a positive constant which may change of value among different expressions, but that is always independent of $\tau$, $h$ and other approximation parameters ($q$ and $r$, see \fer{rangedisc}).

-The following lemma states that, like the solution $u$ of problem \fer{eq.eq}-\fer{eq.id}, the sequence of approximating functions $u_{\tau h}$ remains uniformly bounded in $L^\infty(Q_T)$.
-The result is a consequence of the Lipschitz continuity of $A$ and the boundedness of $u$, which imply the sublinearity of $A$ in $[0,\nor{u}_{L^\infty(Q_T)}]$. \begin{lemma} There exists a constant $C>0$, independent of $\tau$ and $h$, such that
+The following lemma states that, as well as the solution $u$ of problem \fer{eq.eq}-\fer{eq.id}, the sequence of approximating functions $u_{\tau h}$ remains uniformly bounded in $L^\infty(Q_T)$.
+The result is a consequence of the Lipschitz continuity of $A$ and the boundedness of $u$, which imply the sublinearity of $A$ in $[0,\nor{u}_{L^\infty(Q_T)}]$.

+The proof may be easily adapted to the discretizations introduced in Sections \ref{sec:rr} and \ref{sec:fourier}.
+We, therefore, omit the corresponding proofs. \begin{lemma} There exists a constant $C>0$, independent of $\tau$ and $h$, such that

 \end{lemma}

 \no\textbf{Proof. } Let $u$ be the unique solution of problem \fer{eq.eq}-\fer{eq.id}.
 Since it satisfies the bound \fer{existence:bound}, we deduce from (H)$_2$ the existence of a positive constant $C_A$ such that $\abs{A(s)} \leq C_As$ for $s\in [0,C_\peq{M}]$.
 We may assume that this property is satisfied for all $s\in\R$ since, on the contrary, redefining $A$ in $s\in\R\backslash[0,C_\peq{M}]$ as $A(s)=C_A s$, the solution to problem \fer{eq.eq}-\fer{eq.id} is still the same function than for the original range kernel $A$.
 Hence, from now on we assume, without loss of generality,